Magnetar emergence in a peculiar gamma-ray burst from a compact star merger: Methods

 \subsection{Explanation of multi-wavelength flux light curves \\}

 We conduct a smoothly broken power law fit to the multi-wavelength flux light curves (Fig. \ref{fig:sed}a) and explain each of the segments using our schematic model depicted in Extended Data Fig. \ref{fig:schematic}.
 The jet and magnetar-powered emission processes are displayed separately.
-The emission of the jet-dominated GRB component undergoes a rise followed by a general trend of decline contributed by photons within the jet core of $\theta_c = 1/ \Gamma$, where $\Gamma$ is the Lorentz factor.
+The emission of the jet-dominated GRB component undergoes a rise followed by a general trend of decline contributed by photons within the jet core of $\theta_{\rm c} = 1/ \Gamma$, where $\Gamma$ is the Lorentz factor.
 After the emitting shell terminates, the emission is contributed by photons from higher latitude regions with respect to the line of sight of the observer.
-The best-fit temporal slopes during this phase ($t_{\rm b2}$ -- $t_{\rm b3}$ in Extended Date Table \ref{tab:lc_sbpl}) are consistent with prediction of the high-latitude curvature effect relation $\hat{\alpha}(t)=2+\hat{\beta}(t)$ (Fig. \ref{fig:sed}c).
+The best-fit temporal slopes during this phase ($t_{\rm b2}$--$t_{\rm b3}$ in Extended Date Table \ref{tab:lc_sbpl}) are consistent with prediction of the high-latitude curvature effect relation $\hat{\alpha}(t)=2+\hat{\beta}(t)$ (Fig. \ref{fig:sed}c).
 Following the progressive decrease of the high-latitude emission, an achromatic break occurs, signaling the end of the curvature effect.
 This enables us to estimate the jet opening angle, for the first time, during the prompt emission phase of a GRB.
-Finally, the light curve drops with an even steeper slope, possibly contributed by some weak emission from regions beyond the opening angle of the jet that is likely to have no sharp edges.
+Finally, the light curve drops with an even steeper slope, possibly contributed by some very weak emission from regions beyond the opening angle of the jet that is likely to have no sharp edges.
+The detailed energy and Lorentz factor profiles beyond the jet edge can be constrained from the data\cite{Yan24}.
 In contrast, the soft X-ray emission is powered by a presumably more isotropic magnetar wind.
 The light curve is dominated by the spin-down law with a plateau followed by a shallow decline.